 The facility also assists researchers in developing novel automated methods to increase assay and sample preparation throughput.

 The Northwestern University HTAL provides researchers access to cutting edge technology for library screening and drug discovery.
 Currently available are several yeast whole genome libraries, mouse and human RNAi whole genome libraries and small molecule compound libraries.
 Several compound libraries are in the process of being acquired and the director can contribute to grant applications for libraries specific to a researcher's application.
 The HTAL is also working toward making the NCI 60 cell lines available for screening.
 The HTAL provides the research community with the required expertise to manage the libraries and execute suitable screens.

 The facility is fully equipped with state-of-the-art liquid handling, plate detection and automated microbial culture handling capabilities.

-For information concerning rates, please visit the High Throughput Analysis Rates page.
+For information concerning rates, please visit the High Throughput Analysis Laboratory's rates page.

 Click here for information on Fiscal Year 2015 services and fees